Journal

 Planning begins with a Cone Beam Computed Tomography (CBCT) — a three-dimensional X-ray scan of the jaw.
 The radiation exposure is significantly lower than for a classic CT, but it provides anatomical data accurate to the millimetre: bone availability, nerve pathways, sinuses.

-Step 2: Digital impression
+Step 2: Precision impression

 Step 3: Prosthetically driven planning